Programming-Project-2021-22/programming-project-2021-22.github.io/contents/8-arrays/1-one-dimensional.md

 ## Declaring, constructing, and initializing an array

-Declaring, constructing, and initializing an array in one statement:
+When we know the elements that our array will hold, we can declare, construct, and initialize it in one line:

 ```java
 int[] data = { 23, 38, 14, -3, 0, 14, 9, 103, 0, -56 };